-Learning how to set a homepage in Google Chrome is simple, but extremely worthwhile.
+Learning how to set a homepage in Google Chrome is a simple and worthwhile process.
 Doing so allows you quick access to the website you most frequently visit.
-This could be your preferred news outlet, a favorite social media site or an important site you need to access first thing for work.
+This could be your preferred news outlet, a favorite social media site, or an important site you need to access for work or school.

 Whatever website you decide to select as your homepage, Google Chrome makes the process very straightforward.
 Once you’ve set up a homepage an icon will appear within your browser, and clicking it will instantly take you to whatever page you’ve opted for in Settings.

 The only frustrating thing about this functionality is that your homepage will always open in your currently selected tab, rather than appearing in a fresh one.
 So don’t click the homepage button while you’re still actively browsing or working in a tab.
 Of course, while this is rather irritating it doesn’t prevent the homepage feature from being useful overall.

 Below you’ll find clearly outlined steps guiding you through the process of setting up a homepage on Google Chrome.
 Once you've selected your homepage, changing it to an alternative website can be done by merely performing the steps over again.

 Plus, we've also included instructions for setting multiple homepages in Chrome, if you like to start your browsing sessions by visiting more than one site.

 How to set a homepage in Google Chrome

 - Open a new Chrome window

 - Select Appearance